 Finding the best pitch for your brand is definitely a learning process.
 With all pitches, the key is putting yourself in the recipient’s shoes.
 Fortunately, if you’ve followed the advice in the last point, you’ll have done your research.
 Having a tried and tested structure for your pitches is excellent, but you’ll need to be flexible to appeal to different targets.
 Journalists likely receive dozens, if not hundreds, of pitches a day, so rarely have the time to trawl through mountains of information.
 At the same time, there need to be enough details to catch their attention.
 So, how should you structure your pitch?

-It’s best to start with a brief introduction of your story, focusing on the key points.
+It’s best to start with a brief introduction to your story, focusing on the key points.
 End your pitch with a short finalising statement.
 If you have any supporting links or details, attach them separately to your email.
 This gives journalists the opportunity to learn more without being overwhelmed by the primary email.

 Poor media relation strategies